-Since it is impractical to continuously capture packets directly from the switches using things like port mirroring or RMON, we developed an algorithm to infer potential attacks from traffic flow statistics provided by SNMP's MIB-II standard counters.
+Since it is impractical to continuously capture packets directly from the switches, we developed an algorithm to infer potential attacks from traffic flow statistics provided by SNMP's MIB-II standard counters.
 We showed how ARP imbalance can be approximated by packet imbalance under quite general conditions, with reasonable false positive/false negative rates.
-The specific approach we developed, however, only catches unsophisticated loud intruders with standard attack tools.
-It will be little time until newer tools implement the countermeasures we outlined.
-The question on whether other countercountermeasures or entirely different approaches could be developed remains open.